GormTheWyrm/functional-note-server-spring/README.md

 # simple-note-server-springboot
-Simple server for a note takign application using spring boot and gradle
+Simple server for a note-taking application using spring boot and gradle